SnehDesai1096/Make-XML-File-C-/README.md

 # Make-XML-File-C-
 This project is used to make an XML file and store all the data in an XML file, it can also be Read in the Gridview.
-I've used serializer and Deserializer to achieve this project
+I've used serializer and Deserializer to achieve this project.
+Its been developed in C# and windows for for the frontend purposes. to run this code all you need to do is download the code and run it in your visual studios.
+But, make sure you built the code before running it to set the assembly path.
+Also, the XML file will be generated in the assembly path that will be inside the BIN folder.